FrancoNeme/FrancoNeme/README.md

 - 📫 How to reach me **francogastonneme@gmail.com**

-- 🥅 2023 Goals: Start with the next university research project, which is about "open source reactor design".
+- 🥅 2023 Goals: Start with the next university research project, which is about **open source reactor design**.

 - 👯 I’m looking to collaborate with other data scientists :wink: